 Trauma

-We use the the term system as trauma may be individual, familial, intergenerational, cultural, or collective.
+We use the term system as trauma may be individual, familial, intergenerational, cultural, or collective.

-Trauma may appear as any form of overwhelm and/or confusion within our felt sense of Self, Other, and the World.
+Indeed, trauma may appear as any form of overwhelm and/or confusion within a felt sense of Self – physiologically, psychologically, or relationally.
 This overwhelm and confusion ultimately reflects the impact trauma has on our innate human assumption that the World is a safe, just, predictable place, and/or that we can trust Others to protect us when it is not.

 Incidents may be simple, complex, or within the context of development.
 However, as above mentioned may simply be best understood as any experience that leaves us disorientated, disconnected, dysregulated, and in a state of dissonance – within and between Self, Other(s), and the World.